igorbarinov/ethereum-nodes-docker/README.md

     ./deploy-init.sh

-If you want to use a fresh new wallet for paritytest:
+If you want to use a fresh new wallet:

     docker run --rm -it -v eth_paritytest:/root/.parity ethcore/parity -testnet account new
     #OR docker exec -it parity bash -c "/build/parity/target/release/parity --testnet --password <(echo -n notsecure) account new"
     ls /var/lib/docker/volumes/eth_paritytest/_data/testnet_keys/  <-- your test wallet is here

     docker run --rm -it -v eth_gethtest:/root/.ethereum ethereum/client-go --testnet account new ls /var/lib/docker/volumes/eth_gethtest/_data/testnet/keystore/  <-- your test wallet is here

 And setup password:

     echo -n 'notsecure' > /var/lib/docker/volumes/eth_paritytest/_data/testnet_keys/mypass     <-- unsure that there is no space or new line in file: don't use nano, it leave a new line!!

 # 4. Checks

 Account: